How a Car Lease Swap Works

 3. Confirm with your finance company

 Once you have someone who has agreed to take over your lease, go to your finance company so that they can run a credit check.
-If the finance company is satisfied with your candidate’s credit rating, they will be over the lease on the same terms as you.
+If the finance company is satisfied with your candidate’s credit rating, they will have the lease on the same terms as you.

 4. Complete the transfer